Combining social insurance contributions from abroad

-Social security arrangements that Ireland has with other countries can be divided broadly into two groups:
+The social security arrangements that Ireland has with other countries can be divided broadly into two groups:

 Social security provisions have existed in EU law for more than 30 years.
 They are contained in Regulation (EC) No 883/2004 and 987/2009.
 There is more information available on the Department of Social Protection's website.

-The EU/EEA countries covered by these Regulations are: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Latvia, Lithuania, Malta, Norway, Portugal, Poland, Romania, Spain, Sweden, Switzerland, Slovakia, Slovenia, Netherlands, and the United Kingdom (including the Channel Islands and the Isle of Man - see 'bilateral social security agreements' below).
+The EU/EEA countries covered by these Regulations are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Latvia, Lithuania, Malta, Norway, Portugal, Poland, Romania, Spain, Sweden, Switzerland, Slovakia, Slovenia, Netherlands, and the United Kingdom (including the Channel Islands and the Isle of Man - see 'Bilateral social security agreements' below).